mozilla/snippets-tests/README.md

-This repository is no longer being actively maintained, and the content has been removed.
+This repository is no longer being actively maintained, and its content has been removed.
 Tests for Snippets now live in the [snippets-service](https://github.com/mozmar/snippets-service) repo.
 Please use the repository history to access the previous content.